AdobeDocs/pass.en/help/authentication/mvpd-content-metadata-exchange.md

 ### OLCA-based XACML Structured Resource {#olca-based-xacml-struc-resource}

 Most Cable-oriented MVPDs use the XACML-based approach, but don't yet support the full structured data approach.
 Other MVPDs that support XACML take the Channel Title and accept that for the ResourceID attribute.
 The example below shows the full structured XACML-based approach.
-The Adobe Primetime authentication team recommends that for MVPDs that use XACML, but don't yet support features like parental controls, they should adapt their XACML integration to the following example:
+The Adobe Pass authentication team recommends that for MVPDs that use XACML, but don't yet support features like parental controls, they should adapt their XACML integration to the following example:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>